 In these unprecedented times, the region’s water agencies are collaborating in complete solidarity to perform their vital mission of providing safe and reliable water supplies.
 The Water Authority and its member agencies are taking strategic, precautionary steps to ensure the region’s water security.

 Water agency employees identified as critical to operation and maintenance of key infrastructure will continue to report to work and conduct normal job functions while complying with enhanced safety precautions such as social distancing measures.
 Non-critical staff at many agencies, including the Water Authority, are telecommuting or will begin remote work shortly to minimize the potential for virus transmission.

 Until further notice, the Water Authority will hold its Board meetings remotely.
 A schedule of meetings, Board documents and live streaming of meetings will continue to be at .
-All public comment may be submitted by 8:45 a.m. on March 26, by email to the Water Authority’s General Counsel at firstname.lastname@example.org by 8:45 a.m. the day of the meeting will be read aloud during the public comment period.
+Public comments emailed by 8:45 a.m. on June 25 to the Water Authority’s General Counsel at firstname.lastname@example.org by 8:45 a.m. the day of the meeting will be read aloud during the public comment period.

 Many water agencies across the region, including the Water Authority, have temporarily closed their offices to the public.
 Residents should consult their water provider’s website for additional information.
 Residents who don’t know what agency provides their water can find out by entering their address at

 According to the Centers for Disease Control and the World Health Organization, coronavirus is spread from person to person contact, breathing or contacting respiratory droplets from an infected person, and contacting surfaces contaminated with the virus.

 Here’s what you can do to stay healthy:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.